chad-daniel-masella/.Net-Framework/README.md

 # .Net Framework

-This Repo is created to learn the .Net Framework and C# from scratch
+This repo was created to learn the .Net Framework and C# basics from scratch

 ## Project Structure